arifszn/gitprofile/README.md

 ### Hotjar

 ezProfile supports hotjar.
-If you do not want to use Hotjar, keep the <code>id</code> empty.
+If you do not want to use Hotjar, keep the `id` empty.

 ```js
 // config.js